Country information for Hungary - Systems of support and specialist provision

 - General community centre

-- Unified special educational, conductive educational methodological institution (USEMI)
+- Unified special educational, conductive education methodological institution (USEMI)

 - Vocational training centre.

-‘Mobile special educator’ or ‘mobile conductor’ means the special educator or conductor employed by the respective mobile network of special educators or conductors, who regularly perform their duties outside the location of their employer, as specified in this Act.
-The mobile network of special educators and conductors offers experts with appropriate professional qualification as required for the education of learners with SEN. The network supplies these experts to educational institutions that do not have such experts, so that the institution can provide kindergarten or school education for learners with SEN partly or fully together in the same group or class with peers.
+‘Mobile special educators’ or ‘mobile conductive educators’ are employed by a mobile network of special or conductive educators and regularly perform their duties outside their employer’s location, as specified in Act CXC of 2011 on National Public Education.
+The mobile network of special and conductive educators offers experts with appropriate professional qualifications required to educate learners with SEN. The network supplies these experts to educational institutions that do not have such experts, so that the institution can provide kindergarten or school education for learners with SEN together in the same group or class as their peers part- or full-time.

 In the education of learners with SEN, the county pedagogical assistance services and the USEMIs work as supportive institutions.